Lola B2K/10: Racing history

 By 2002, the B2K/10's design flaws were leaving it farther behind the competition.
 Intersport continued in both the ALMS and GARRC running two chassis, while Pegasus Racing purchased Champion Racings Porsche-powered B2K/10 for GARRC.
 These were the only teams racing the B2K/10 for that season, with Intersport having a best result of second at Homestead-Miami Speedway for GARRC.

 However, for 2003, the B2K/10 saw a resurgence.
 Intersport concentrated solely on the American Le Mans Series while newcomer Taurus Sports Racing entered the FIA Sportscar Championship with the former Rafanelli car, as well as select ALMS events.
 Taurus Sports Racing scored the best result of the year, a third at Autodromo Nazionale Monza.

-Finally, in 2004 the B2K/10 saw its final competition.
+In 2004 the B2K/10 saw its final competition.
 After a disappointing failure to finish at the 12 Hours of Sebring, Taurus Sports Racing set out to bring diesel technology back to the 24 Hours of Le Mans.
 Besides the normal Judd-powered B2K/10, Taurus added a second chassis powered by a Caterpillar-tuned Volkswagen twin turbocharged V10 engine.
 First attempting to run the opening Le Mans Endurance Series race at Monza, the team came to Le Mans believing that the diesel be a match for current competitors.
 However, the torque of the engine destroyed the diesel-powered B2K/10's gearbox after a mere 35 laps.
 The team's other, gasoline-powered B2K/10 finished the race, taking 20th place.
 Following one final appearance by the diesel-powered car at Silverstone Circuit which led to a failure, the final active B2K/10 was retired from competition.

 The B2K/10 was partially replaced by the Lola B01/60 (MG-Lola EX257) in 2001 before being fully replaced by the Lola B06/10 in 2006.